reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 1: Create a lakehouse and upload files

-Using the same workspace, it's time to switch to the *Data science* experience in the portal.
+In this task, you will create a lakehouse and upload files to facilitate data storage and analysis.
+Using the same workspace, you'll switch to the *Data Science* experience in the portal to manage and utilize the data effectively.

 1. Navigate back to your lakehouse, and in the **Ellipses (1)** menu for the **Files** node in the **Explorer** pane, select **Upload (2)** and **Upload files (3)**.